GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 This document is expected to grow with time through contributions from the method developers and reviewers towards building a resource for facilitating efficient method development.

 *Note: For methods in release 1 (scheduled in June 2024), ensuring that the method reusability and code quality is the responsibility of the method developer.
-The method repo usage statistics (if available) are also considered e.g., watchers, downloads, forks, commits etc. In evaluating the code quality.*
+The method Git Repository usage statistics (if available) are also considered e.g., watchers, downloads, forks, commits etc. In evaluating the code quality.*

 # 5. Method Identification